With a global outbreak of the Covid-19 pandemia, we are all deeply worried.

 Worried about our own health and that of our families and friends and even strangers in our neighbourhoods.
 Worried about the capacities of our hospitals, our national health systems and our politicians to cope with the outbreak.

 We are also worried about its economic impact.
-Will our companies survive a period without making sales?
+Will our companies survive a prolonged period with zero sales?
 Will our jobs, our paychecks survive a prolonged shutdown of our normal daily activities?
 Will our savings (assuming people have any) last long enough?

 Intuitively, this is not the right time to worry about investing for the future.
 There are so many uncertainties facing us at the moment…